 | Lien Enforcement | Securing interest against property | Legal enforceability and cost |

-Tenant Rights and Defenses
+What Rights and Defenses Do Tenants Have?

 - Reviewing the lease for specific default notice and cure period provisions to ensure procedural compliance by the landlord.